On invertible 2-dimensional framed and $r$-spin topological field theories: Abstract

 \section{Abstract}

 We classify invertible 2-dimensional framed and $r$-spin topological field theories by computing the homotopy groups and the $k$-invariant of the corresponding bordism categories.
-By a recent result of Kreck, Stolz and Teichner the first homotopy groups are given by the so called SKK groups.
-We compute them explicitly using the combinatorial model of framed and $r$-spin surfaces of Novak, Runkel and the author.
+The zeroth homotopy group of a bordism category is the usual Thom bordism group, the first homotopy group can be identified with a Reinhart vector field bordism group, or the so called SKK group as observed by Ebert, B\"ockstedt--Svane and Kreck--Stolz--Teichner.
+We present the computation of SKK groups for stable tangential structures.
+Then we consider non-stable examples: the 2-dimensional framed and $r$-spin SKK groups and compute them explicitly using the combinatorial model of framed and $r$-spin surfaces of Novak, Runkel and the author.

 \thefootnote{\arabic{footnote}}